International Association of Fire Fighters

-IAFF mission and history
+Mission and history

 The IAFF was formed in 1918.
 The IAFF has fought for better wages, benefits, working conditions and improved safety for union members.
 The IAFF has also pushed for more full-time union firefighters.

-IAFF Center of Excellence for Behavioral Health Treatment and Recovery
+Center of Excellence for Behavioral Health Treatment and Recovery

 The IAFF has announced plans to open the Center of Excellence for Behavioral Health Treatment and Recovery in 2017 located in Upper Marlboro, Maryland (outside Washington, DC).
 The IAFF Center of Excellence is intended for union members only and will offer treatment for recovery from post-traumatic stress and co-occurring addictions in hopes to help members return to the job.
 The center also will serve to train and educate peer support members in the treatment of post-traumatic stress and substance abuse in the fire fighter population.
 The ultimate goal is to develop protocols for fire departments to use to help fire fighters.

-IAFF Legislative Conference
+Legislative Conference

-Each year the IAFF hosts a national legislative conference in Washington, DC that is open to any IAFF member who wishes to register.
+Each year the IAFF hosts a national legislative conference in Washington, DC, that is open to any IAFF member who wishes to register.
 The IAFF legislative conference is the largest legislative conference of any union in the country.
 Over the years, attendees have heard from President Bill Clinton, Vice President Joe Biden, members of the Cabinet of both Republican and Democratic administrations, numerous members of Congress, including the Leadership of the Senate and House of Representatives, and key congressional staff.